panda3d/panda3d-docs/programming/render-attributes/lighting.rst

       window->get_render().clear_light(pnlp);

-You could also apply the ``setLight()`` call to a sub-node in the scene graph, so that a given light only affects a particular object or group of objects:
+You could also apply the :meth:`~.NodePath.set_light()` call to a sub-node in the scene graph, so that a given light only affects a particular object or group of objects:

 .. only:: python